 Some HIV/AIDS entry restrictions exist for visitors to and foreign residents of the Republic of Cyprus.
 There are no restrictions for short-term tourist stays and no HIV testing on entry.
 Authorities will not grant a residence permit for work or study to a U.S. citizen who tests positive for HIV.
 Please verify this information with the Embassy of the Republic of Cyprus before you travel.

 Terrorism: Credible information indicates terrorist groups continue plotting possible near-term attacks in Europe.
 All European countries remain potentially vulnerable to attacks from transnational terrorist organizations.
 Terrorist groups, including their associates, and those inspired by such organizations, are intent on attacking U.S. citizens abroad.
 Terrorists are increasingly using less sophisticated methods of attack -- including edged weapons, pistols, and vehicles – to more effectively target crowds.
 Frequently, their aim is unprotected or vulnerable targets, such as:

 For more information, see our Terrorism page.

 Crime: Cyprus generally has low crime rates.

-Victims of Crime: In the Republic of Cyprus report crimes to the local police by dialing 112 and contact the U.S. Embassy by dialing 22-393939.
+Report crimes to the local police by dialing 112 and contact the U.S. Embassy by dialing 22-393939.
 Remember that local authorities are responsible for investigating and prosecuting crimes.

 See our webpage on help for U.S. victims of crime overseas.